ooni/spec/oonib.md

         `string` the version of the software creating the report (ex.
 "0.0.10-beta")

      'probe_asn':
-        `string` the Authonomous System Number of the network the test is related to prefixed by "AS" (ex.
+        `string` the Autonomous System Number of the network the test is related to prefixed by "AS" (ex.
 "AS1234")

      'probe_cc':